Trikzon/armor-visibility/MINI_CHANGELOG.md

-## v20.2.2
+## v20.2.3
-- Added an option to save the visibility toggle's state between launches.
-  - As requested by @eaglepeak :D
+- Added Ash API to required dependency list on Forge and NeoForge.

 A full changelog is hosted on [GitHub](https://github.com/Trikzon/armor-visibility/blob/1.20.2/CHANGELOG.md)